MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-design-forms-customer-service-hub.md

 The **Main** forms have an improved user experience that saves some clicks and helps maintain context while working on related records.

 For more information about supported forms and converting interactive experience forms to Main forms, see the blog:[ Upgrade from Interactive Service Hub to the Customer Service Hub in Microsoft Dynamics 365 (online) version 9.0](https://blogs.msdn.microsoft.com/crm/2018/02/16/upgrade-from-interactive-service-hub-to-the-customer-service-hub-in-microsoft-dynamics-365-online-version-9-0/)

+For information about how to use **Main** form, and add or edit components, see [Use the Main form and its components](use-main-form-and-components.md)

-## Supported entities
+## Main form supported entities

-By default, the following Customer Service Hub entities have the **Main** forms created out-of-the box:
+The following Customer Service Hub entities have the **Main** forms created out-of-the box for them:

 - Accounts